 Essentially, Perforce's SSO mechanism relies on a client-side program to obtain a credential, and a server-side trigger to verify that credential.
-When the SSO mechanism is in place, a client must run the p4 login command, but will not be prompted for a password.
+When the SSO mechanism is in place, a client must run the p4 login command, but if previously granted a Kerberos ticket, will not be prompted for a password.